therese1g1/iterate.github.com/README.md

 Deployment
 ==========

-When code gets into the master branch, a hook in GitHub notifies a Jenkins instance which deploys the new version immediately.
+When code gets into the master branch, a hook in GitHub notifies a Jenkins instance which deploys the new version immediately-isj.